 Students will study different areas of pure mathematics, mechanics and statistics than in A Level Mathematics.
-Students will broaden their knowledge into other areas of pure mathematics, that underpin further study, with complex numbers, matrices, polar coordinates and hyperbolic functions.
-In statistics, content includes combinatorics, probability distributions for discrete and continuous random variables, hypothesis tests and confidence intervals for a population mean, squared tests, non-parametric tests, correlation and regression.
+Students will broaden their knowledge into other areas of pure mathematics, that underpin further study, with Complex Numbers, Matrices, Polar Coordinates and Hyperbolic Functions.

+In statistics, content includes: Combinatorics, Probability Distributions for Discrete and Continuous Random Variables, Hypothesis Tests and Confidence Intervals for a Population Mean, Squared Tests, Non-Parametric Tests, Correlation and Regression.

 In mechanics, students use their extended pure mathematical knowledge to explore more complex physical systems.
-The area covers dimensional analysis, work, energy, power, impulse, momentum, centres of mass, circular motion and variable force.
+The area covers: Dimensional Analysis, Work, Energy, Power, Impulse, Momentum, Centres of Mass, Circular Motion and Variable Force.

 Students gain two A Levels, one in Mathematics and one in Further Mathematics and consequently have twice as many maths lessons as A Level maths students.
-Students will take AS exams in Further Mathematics at the end of Year 12, alongside AS exams in Mathematics, before continuing with the A2 Further Mathematics course if they wish.
-We have had a number of students in previous years who havestudied Further Mathematics to AS level only.